simplisticated/Vootstrap/README.md

 ## 👓 At a Glance

+`Vootstrap` is a collection of [Vue.js](https://vuejs.org) components with [Bootstrap](https://getbootstrap.com) under the hood.

-`Vootstrap` is a carefully thought-out combination of [Vue.js](https://vuejs.org) and [Bootstrap](https://getbootstrap.com) frameworks. `Vootstrap` gives you an incredible simplicity and makes your `Bootstrap` experience much more enjoyable 🎉
+While `Vootstrap` is a carefully thought-out combination of `Vue` and `Bootstrap` frameworks, it gives you an incredible simplicity and makes your frontend programming experience much more enjoyable 🎉

 It works well for both websites and hybrid mobile apps.
 You can use popular components from `Bootstrap` filled with the power of reactive programming given by `Vue.js`.

+The main advantage of `Vootstrap` is the syntax.
+The entire library is built with keeping in mind the idea of unbelievable flexibility.
+It's easy enough for beginners and helpful for experienced developers.

 ## 🚀 How to Get Started